myerberg/myerberg.github.io/README.md

 In addition to handling missing data, part of the data munging process involved removing irrelevant information that does not contribute to the analysis’s objectives.
 For instance, the dataset included details about stadium names and capacities — information that, while interesting, was not pertinent to predicting team performances.
 By removing such irrelevant data, I could focus the analysis on variables that directly impact team success.

-Lastly, I addressed the issue of duplicate data.
+I also addressed the issue of duplicate data.
 The dataset had instances where information was repeated under different column names, such as various ways of writing the team name.
 Identifying and removing these duplicates was vital to streamline the dataset and prevent redundancy, which could otherwise lead to inefficiencies in the analysis process.

 These transformations — handling missing values, removing irrelevant information, and eliminating duplicates — are integral to preparing the dataset for analysis.
 By cleaning and wrangling the data, I ensured that the dataset was optimized for developing a robust model, capable of providing insightful and accurate predictions about NBA team performances.
-This process not only enhances the quality of the analysis but also builds the foundation for deriving meaningful and trustworthy conclusions from the data.
+This process enhances the quality of the analysis and builds the foundation for deriving meaningful and trustworthy conclusions from the data.

 <div style="text-align:center;">
     <img src="https://myerberg.github.io/assets/images/dataset-sample.png" width="600" />